TheAmirHK/Genetic_Algorithm_Parallelization/README.md

 5. Evaluation: The fitness of new individuals is assessed.
 6. Repeat: This cycle continues until an optimal or satisfactory solution is found.

-A most-common method in parllelization is called the "Island Model", also known as the Distributed Genetic Algorithm.
+***Parallelization method***: A most-common method in parllelization is called the "Island Model", also known as the Distributed Genetic Algorithm.
 This method was introduced by Martin, W. N. (1997) and it enhances genetic algorithms (GAs) by dividing the population into multiple subpopulations, referred to as "islands."
 Each island evolves independently, applying selection, crossover, and mutation operators within its local population.
 Periodically, a migration process occurs where selected individuals are exchanged between islands, promoting genetic diversity and aiding in the exploration of the solution space.
 Aside from this method, several others can also be found that have their own ups and downs, methods such as Master-Slave Model or Fine-Grained Model and also another method so-called SIMD (Single Instruction, Multiple Data) approach. knwoing them is just fun !

 <p align="center">
 <img width="33%" src="https://github.com/TheAmirHK/Genetic_Algorithm_Parallelization/blob/main/GA.jpg">